 A dormer loft conversion refers to a structural extension often containing a window that projects vertically from an existing sloping roof.
 With a dormer, you can transform your attic or existing roof into functional space.

 This is because having a dormer loft conversion is one of the cost-effective ways to create additional headroom and floor space for your home.
 There is also natural light thanks to the dormer window.
 Some of the common types of dormer loft conversions include the following:

 One great thing with dormer loft conversions is that they are versatile.
 They can be constructed on different styles of homes, from terraced houses, end of terrace, semi-detached to detached houses.
 A dormer loft conversion gives you resourceful property space that you can use for different purposes.

 The type of house, size and style of the extension are a significant determinant of the additional space your dormer loft conversion might result in.
-Also, a dormer loft conversion allows for seamless fitting of the new staircase with the already existing one.
+A dormer loft conversion allows for seamless fitting of the new staircase with the already existing one.
 The existing roof shape is also crucial in determining the type of dormer for your roof extension.

 The box dormer is among the most common style of dormer roof conversion for a property.
 It is straightforward to build, and it creates more usable space in the loft compared to the other dormer types.
 With this type of dormer, the roof is flat, and the walls are either timber-framed or clad or with material such as tiles or slates.

 Once the box-like structure is added to the existing roof, the walls sit at a 90-degree angle to the floor.
 To allow the flow of rainwater, the flat roof is slightly slanted, and roof membranes used to prevent any leakages.
-The box dormers are also great because they provide adequate space for larger roof windows as well as ventilation.
+The box dormers are also great because they provide adequate space for larger roof windows and ventilation.

 Interested in what dormer cladding materials you can put in your loft?